 The floor plan sheets are considered the core of the drawing set.
 A construction document set can have multiple floor plan pages depending on how large the building is or how many floors there are in the design.
 Fixed furniture, cabinetry, and fixtures are present in the floor plans.
 Detailed information on this sheet includes the room finish schedule, door and window schedules as well as trim and floor notes.

 The framing details show detailed views of the roof and wall assemblies that will be used to construct the building.
 This includes the material type, the size, spacing, code details and some detailed specifications that the contractor should know.
-The framing plan is very important to understand how the structural elements such are being placed to form the skeleton of the building.
+These details are very important to understand how the structural elements are being placed to form the skeleton of the building.

 ARCH-300 – Wall Details & Roof Plan